Trace Estimation of Quantum State Powers: Sample Complexity and Computational Hardness: Preliminaries

 \subsection{Quantum spectrum estimation with entry-wise bounds}

-Efficient approaches to quantum spectrum estimation were given in \cite{OW16} in the $\ell_1$ and $\ell_2$ distances and in \cite{OW17} in the Hellinger-squared distance, chi-squared divergence, and Kullback-Liebler (KL) divergence.
-In this section, we provide an efficient approach to quantum spectrum estimation with entry-wise bounds based on the results of \cite{OW17}, which will be used as a subroutine in our estimators for $\tr\rbra{\rho^q}$ in \cref{sec:ub}.
+Efficient approaches to quantum spectrum estimation were given in \cite{OW16} in the $\ell_1$ and $\ell_2$ distances and in \cite{OW17} in the Hellinger-squared distance, chi-squared divergence, and Kullback--Leibler (KL) divergence.
+In this section, we provide an efficient approach to quantum spectrum estimation with entry-wise bounds in \cref{algo:spectrum} based on the results of \cite{OW17}, which will be used as a subroutine in our estimators for $\tr\rbra{\rho^q}$.

+For our purposes, we consider the case where $k > 1$, which is useful in our estimation algorithms for the case of $q > 1$ so that we can remove the dependence on $d$ in the complexity.